shontzu/ycPortfolio/README.md

 # ycPortfolio
 ### Research Topic:
-Libraries and frameworks in frontend web dev
+Frameworks and vanilla css in frontend web dev

 ### Introduction and Overview:
 1.